nballou/gaming-confounds/ms.typ

 === Self-improvement Goals (#redDown Playtime, #greenUp Wellbeing)

-A less common theme centers around waves of productivity, where partcipants described the feeling of being 'on a roll' at work or in a hobby perceived to have more value than gaming:
+A less common theme centers around waves of productivity, where participants described the feeling of being 'on a roll' at work or in a hobby perceived to have more value than gaming:

 #quote[
   Saw a future path opening up and felt valued.
 Gaming reduced. _(P4125077, man, 51)_